inflearn logo

 • Complete next-generation leadership that leads the field with facts rather than intuition, equipped with data-driven ROI investment proposals and engineering command.

 📘This course goes beyond simple on-site improvements to provide a 'Manufacturing Excellence Masterclass' that covers everything from OEE-based waste elimination to the establishment of an autonomous production ecosystem using AI agents and digital twins.
-The curriculum is designed to integrate data integrity, global standards (ISA-95), energy efficiency (OEEE), and AI governance (ISO 42001), presenting a strategic blueprint to fundamentally resolve the profitability and regulatory risks faced by companies.
+The curriculum is designed to integrate data integrity assurance, the adoption of global standards (ISA-95), energy efficiency (OEEE), and AI governance (ISO 42001), presenting a strategic blueprint to fundamentally resolve the profitability and regulatory risks faced by companies.

 📘[SECTION 01] Manufacturing Innovation Masterclass Overview: From OEE to AI and Digital Twin